eurostat/Nuts2json/README.md

 ### Feature types

-Seven feature types are provided:
+The following feature types are provided:

 - NUTS regions (feature type `nutsrg`) with the following properties:
   - `id`: The NUTS identifier to be used to join Eurostat statistical figures and then assign colors to the regions.